triggity/react-coffee/README.md

-# Queen: Control Center for Hatchery
+# React-Coffeescript
 -------------------------------------

 ### Description
 Coffeescript + React = Awesome.
-Here's a sample to get you started,
+Here's a sample with grunt runners to get you started,

 #### What's In It